pharmavillage/documentation/content/integrate/redisom-for-net/_index.md

 ## Configure the app

-Add a `REDIS_CONNECTION_STRING` field to your `appsettings.json` file to configure the application.
+Add a `PHARMAVILLAGE_CONNECTION_STRING` field to your `appsettings.json` file to configure the application.
 Set that connection string to be the URI of your Redis instance.
 If using the docker command mentioned earlier, your connection string will be `redis://localhost:6379`.

 ### Connection string specification